 The Bharatiya Nyaya Sanhita 2023 came into force on 1 July 2024.
 The IPC 1860 was simultaneously repealed.
 Cases registered before 1 July 2024 continue to be tried under the IPC; cases registered on or after that date are tried under the BNS.

-Substantively yes.
-Section 318(4) BNS carries forward IPC Section 420 (cheating coupled with dishonest property transfer) with substantially the same ingredients and penalty range.
-The language has been modernised and the cross-references updated.
+IPC Section 420 corresponds to Section 318(4) of the Bharatiya Nyaya Sanhita 2023.
+Section 318(4) BNS carries forward IPC Section 420 (cheating coupled with dishonest inducement to deliver property) with substantially the same ingredients and penalty range.

 No — Section 498A IPC was repealed on 1 July 2024.
-Its successor is Section 84 BNS, which carries forward the language almost verbatim.
-Cases registered before 1 July 2024 continue to be prosecuted under Section 498A IPC; new cases are registered under Section 84 BNS.
+Its successor is Section 85 BNS (read with Section 86, which separately defines "cruelty"), carrying forward the language almost verbatim.
+Cases registered before 1 July 2024 continue to be prosecuted under Section 498A IPC; new cases are registered under Section 85 BNS.

 The BNS introduced first-time codification of organised crime (Section 111), terrorist act in the penal code (Section 113), mob lynching as a distinct offence (Section 103(2)), snatching (Section 304), and a graded hit-and-run framework (Section 106).